camaeel/latex2pdf/README.md

 # Usage

-In order to convert tex files you should provide to volumes:
+In order to convert tex files you should provide two volumes:
 - input
 - output
 and provide as command (parameter for entrypoint) input tex file path.